AlyssaCheng417/computer-vision/README.md

 # computer-version
-Here are some explorations of coding art in P5.js.
+## Here are some explorations of coding art in P5.js.
+1. circulation
+2. mirror
+3. text-rain